-In addition to the above-described staggered commencement times of each judicial group (A, B, and C), there is for now a limit of ten (10) in-person per hour listings with a daily cap of sixty (6) such defendants.
-The presiding judge may at his or her discretion schedule a lesser number of in-person matters each hour and/or a daily total of in-person cases less than sixty (60) as may be reasonably needed in light of a given matter's nature and/or expected duration to continually maintain the space within the courtroom and the hallway areas immediately adjacent necessary for social distancing and/or those other COVID-19 mitigation spread instructions then in place by the state and/or federal government.
-(E.g. An open guilty plea with an immediate following sentencing imposition where it is expected both the defense and prosecution will offer numerous witnesses may be the only case during a given hour scheduled with no other matters listed for that day subsequent.
+In addition to the above-described staggered commencement times of each judicial group (A, B, and C), there is for now a limit of twelve (12) in-person per hour listings with a daily cap of seventy-two (72) such defendants.
+The presiding judge may at his or her discretion schedule a lesser number of in-person matters each hour and/or a daily total of in-person cases less than seventy-two (72) as is reasonably needed in light of a given matter's nature and/or expected duration to continually maintain the space within the courtroom and the hallway areas immediately adjacent necessary for social distancing and/or those other COVID-19 mitigation spread instructions then in place by the state and/or federal government.
+(E.g. An open guilty plea with an immediate following sentencing imposition where it is expected both the defense and prosecution will offer numerous witnesses may be the only case during a given afternoon hour scheduled with no other matters listed for that day subsequent.

 As the assigned criminal judge believes appropriate contested evidentiary hearings will once more be scheduled, including but not limited to suppression hearings and/or even non-jury trials.
-ALL these listings (I.e. Disputed evidentiary matters) for now will be just those such cases reasonably expected to be concluded within an approximate day.
+ALL these listings (I.e. disputed evidentiary matters) for now will be just those such cases reasonably expected to be concluded within at most a few days and certainly no later than the week a judge is listed to sit.
 These contested evidentiary schedulings may be conducted as the designated judge believes proper through both some manner of ACT and in-person.
 (E.g. An inmate accused appearing and participating via video conferencing while the Commonwealth's attorney, defense counsel and any witnesses are in-person before the presiding judge.)

 Arrangements have been made for prisoners appearing and participating for purposes of a contested evidentiary hearings via ACT to contemporaneously be in contact with counsel as needed through a separate, nonrecorded line within the video room of the George W. Hill Correctional Facility.
-The specific details necessary to effectuating this contemporaneous and private avenue of communication between defendants and their lawyers can be obtained from Legal Audio Visual Director, Donna A. Reason (610 891-4577).8
+The specific details necessary to effectuating this contemporaneous and private avenue of communication between defendants and their lawyers can be obtained from Legal Audio Visual Director, Donna A. Reason (610 891-4577).9

-While for systematic reasons the video list schedule detailed above must be followed (Team A - Monday; Team B-Tuesdays; and Team C - Fridays) and another day each week dedicated to an in-person list per that described above (E.g. No more than ten (10) defendants per hour scheduled with a daily aggregate of not to exceed sixty (60)), the criminal judges as each believes appropriate may on those other days during the week he or she is sitting schedule a mix of in-person listings and video proceedings; however, ALL such video listings must be coordinated IN ADVANCE through Legal Audio Visual (Ext.
-4577) to assure the prison is able to accommodate the request and the same does not conflict with another type of already scheduled ACT list such as preliminary hearings and there are no more than five (5) defendants then set each hour with no interspersing within a given hour of unrelated video conferencing and in-person matters.
+While for systematic reasons the video list schedule detailed above must be followed (Team A - Monday; Team B-Tuesday; and Team C - Friday) and another day each week dedicated to an in-person list per that described above (E.g. no more than twelve (12) defendants per hour scheduled with a daily aggregate of not to exceed seventy-two (72)), the criminal judges as each believes appropriate may on those other days during the week he or she is sitting schedule a mix of in-person listings and video proceedings; however, ALL such video listings MUST be coordinated IN ADVANCE through the Legal Audio Visual Department's director, Donna A. Reason (Ext.
+4577), to assure the prison is able to accommodate the request and the same does not conflict with another type of already scheduled ACT list such as preliminary hearings.
+These requests for additional ACT hearings on days other than a judge's weekly video hearing list day should be reserved for contested evidentiary hearings (E.g. PCRA's, suppressions etc.), time sensitive matters (E.g. bail filings) and/or any listings resulting from which a defendant is most likely to be released from custody (E.g. time-served negotiated guilty pleas).